 Lisa Baker, Ph.D., LCSW is professor and chair of the Department of Social Work at Samford University.
-Dr. Baker holds a M.S.W.
+She holds a M.S.W.
 (1991, Florida International University) and Ph.D. in social welfare (1998, University of Georgia).
-She is a licensed certified social worker (Alabama) with over 15 years of post-M.S.W. clinical experience as well as over 15 years in higher education.
+In addition, Baker is a licensed certified aocial worker (AL) with over 15 years of post-M.S.W. clinical experience as well as more than 15 years in higher education.
 Baker has over 12 years experience in online education including curriculum development, course development and integration of technology.

 - Ph.D., social welfare, University of Georgia

 - Master of Social Work, Florida International University

 - Bachelor of Social Work, University of Georgia

 - National Association of Perinatal Social Work, president (2016-2018)

 - Vestavia Hills Board of Education, president (2020-2021)

 - Baker, L.R.
 (2020).
 Perinatal Social Work in the Midst of a Pandemic: Caring for Clients and Yourself.
 NAPSW Forum, 40(2).

 - Baker, L.R., Cormier, L.A., & Vogtle, L. (in press).
 Using an Education Intervention to Increase Preparedness Among Pet Owners: Results of a Pilot Study.
 Disaster Medicine and Public Health Preparedness.

 - Baker.
 L.R. & Hitchcock, L.I.
 (2017).
 Using Pinterest in Undergraduate Social Work Education: Assignment Development and Pilot Survey Results.
 Journal of Social Work Education.
 Advance online publication. doi: 10.1080/10437797.2016.1272515